candy-x/searching-for-rigidity-in-algebraic-starscapes/README.md

 **Reference**

-Gabriel Dorfsman-Hopkins and Candy Xu.
+Gabriel Dorfsman-Hopkins and Shuchang Xu.
 Searching for rigidity in algebraic starscapes: Code and gallery. github.com/candy-x/searching-for-rigidity-in-algebraic-starscapes A github repository.